 Tiffany has had four films premiere at Sundance, including her acclaimed feature documentary, Connected: An Autoblogography about Love, Death & Technology, which The New York Times proclaims as “Incredibly engaging… Examining Everything From the Big Bang to Twitter.”
 The US State Department selected Connected as one of the films to represent America at embassies around the world for their 2012 American Film Showcase.
 Connected had an 11-city theatrical run, its TV broadcast premiere on PBS KQED, and is now available on iTunes, Amazon, Netflix and all digital platforms.

-Her earlier films include Life, Liberty & The Pursuit of Happiness, about the importance of reproductive rights in America, that premiered at Sundance in 2003 and has been used by reproductive rights organizations since.
+Her earlier films include Life, Liberty & The Pursuit of Happiness, about the importance of reproductive rights in America, that premiered at Sundance in 2003, and has been used by reproductive rights organizations since.
 The film re-released in 2012 during the presidential elections.
 The Tribe, an exploration of American Jewish identity through the history of the Barbie doll, continues to be used as a teaching guide and was the first documentary short to become #1 on iTunes.
 Yelp: With Apologies to Allen Ginsberg’s Howl, about our addiction to technology and the importance of occasionally “unplugging,’ premiered at Sundance 2011 and was selected as a finalist for Guggenheim Museum & Youtube’s YouTube Play: A Biennial of Creative Video.

 THE WEBBY AWARDS: